Admitted? Here’s what’s next.

 Notification of financial aid will be sent to you LMU email address once the Office Financial Aid has received notification that your FAFSA has been processed by the U.S. Department of Education.
 Remember, you must sign your Master Promissory Note (if financial aid has been requested) electronically and complete your Entrance Counseling on the FAFSA website before financial aid can be awarded.

-Per U.S. Department of Education regulations, financial aid will disbursed approximately three-to-four weeks after school begins each semester.
+Per U.S. Department of Education regulations, financial aid will be disbursed approximately two-to-three weeks after school begins each semester.

 4. Note important dates

 Matriculating students must attend Orientation, Bridge Week, and the start of classes.
 Other important dates throughout the year are recorded on the academic calendar.
 The academic calendar is also available under “Current Students” and then “Academic Calendar.”

 You should provide your own laptop computer.
 We will provide any software necessary for your course of study.
 We have on-site technical support should you have any issues.